Hinduism in the Maldives: Folklore

-Demographics

-Don Hiyala and Alifulhu

 Among Maldivian folklore in which the spirit and sorcery theme are not essential, the most significant is perhaps "Don Hiyalā and Alifulhu".
 This story about two good-looking lovers is a much changed, Maldivian version of the Rāmāyana.
 Despite the apparent dissimilarities, the common sequential structure linking the elements of the Maldivian story with the Indian epic (the heroic married couple, the wicked and powerful king, the kidnapping of the beautiful heroine, etc.) Based on Ramayana it is related to Hinduism and the religious landscape of South Asia in general.
 This is hardly unexpected, for all South and Southeast Asian countries have local Rāmayāna variations and the Maldives is part of South Asian culture.

-Status of Hindus in Maldives

-Officially no Maldivians are Hindus.
-The state religion is Sunni Islam and conversion is not allowed.
-Maldivian customs laws prohibit import of any idol for the purpose of worship.